A topic from the subject of Biochemistry in Chemistry.

 Biological energy conversion refers to the chemical reactions that occur in living organisms to generate and utilize energy.
 These reactions are essential for maintaining life and involve the conversion of chemical energy into useful forms.

-• Krebs Cycle (Citric Acid Cycle): A series of reactions that yield high-energy electrons and CO2.
+• Krebs Cycle (Citric Acid Cycle): A series of reactions that occur in the mitochondrial matrix, yielding high-energy electrons (carried by NADH and FADH2) and CO2.
+It also produces a small amount of ATP.

-• Electron Transport Chain: A series of protein complexes that transfer electrons through a series of redox reactions, generating a proton gradient across the inner mitochondrial membrane.
+• Electron Transport Chain (ETC): A series of protein complexes embedded in the inner mitochondrial membrane that transfer electrons through a series of redox reactions, generating a proton gradient across the membrane.

-• ATP: The universal energy currency of cells, used to drive a variety of cellular processes.
+• ATP (Adenosine Triphosphate): The universal energy currency of cells, used to drive a variety of cellular processes.
+ATP hydrolysis releases energy to fuel these processes.

 Main Concepts

-• Biological energy conversion involves the transfer of electrons between molecules.
+• Biological energy conversion involves the transfer of electrons between molecules, a process called redox reactions (reduction-oxidation).

-• ATP is the main energy-carrying molecule in cells, generated through oxidative phosphorylation and photosynthesis.
+• ATP is the main energy-carrying molecule in cells, generated through oxidative phosphorylation and, in plants, photosynthesis.

-• The efficiency of energy conversion in biological systems is limited by the laws of thermodynamics.
+• The efficiency of energy conversion in biological systems is limited by the laws of thermodynamics; some energy is always lost as heat.

-• Understanding these processes is crucial for understanding the functioning of living organisms and developing technologies for alternative energy sources.
+• Understanding these processes is crucial for understanding the functioning of living organisms and developing technologies for alternative energy sources and medical treatments.

 Experiment: Cellular Respiration: Measuring Carbon Dioxide Production